-Mera Peak is the highest trekking peak climbing in Nepal, best for physically fit trekkers although it is technically an easy climbing peak in Everest.
-Mera Peak(6476 m) is a high mountain that requires a little technical climbing on its normal route, and our Mera peak guided trip is 18 days from Kathmandu.
-Mera Peak summit, the magical vantage point offers stunning views of five 8000 m peaks-Everest, Lhotse, Kanchenjunga, Makalu and Cho Oyu.
-Mera Peak Trek is a culturally stimulating journey through remote picturesque villages and mountain landscapes of forest, river, valley and glaciers.
-Climbing Mera Peak is recommended in March, April, May, late September, October and November.
-Mera Peak Climbing requires excellent physical conditioning and you need to be training months in advance of your climb.
-Mera Peak Trek is a good climbing trip to avoid the busy trail of Everest island peak climbing.
-We first hike through remote villages and lush forests to Khare, base camp of Mera peak before climbing Mera Peak.
-It is an outstanding achievement for adventure seekers.
+18-day trek to Mera Peak Climbing Itinerary is for physically fit trekkers though technically an easy climbing peak in Nepal-Mera peak climb cost.
+Mera Peak(6476 m) is the highest trekking peaks in Nepal.
+Mera Peak summit offers stunning view of Everest, Lhotse, Kanchenjunga, Makalu and Cho Oyu.
+The culturally stimulating journey to Mera Peak is going through remote picturesque villages and mountain landscapes of forest, river, valley and glaciers.
+March, April, May, late September, October and November are best time of Mera Peak Climb.
+Mera Peak Trek is a good climbing trip to avoid the busy trail of Everest base camp.
+We first hike through remote villages and lush forests to Khare, the base camp of Mera peak.
+Climb Mera Peak is an outstanding achievement for adventure seekers.
 Mera Peak(6476 m) is not much demanding although it has a long summit day.
-Please email us at [email protected] and call or message on WhatsApp at +977 9851023742 for a cheap Mera Peak climbing cost and departure dates for 2023/2024.
+Please email us at missionecotreknepal@gmail.com and call or message on WhatsApp at +977 9851023742 for Mera Peak climbing information in details.

 Peak Name: Mera Peak Climbing